spepler/shell-extras/_episodes/13-file-transfer.md

 {: .bash}

 Please refer to the man page by typing `man lftp` in the shell for more information.

+### rsync

+copies files over the network (or locally) where destination files already exist, copies only what is required to update any differences push / pull files over ssh: rsync user@host:remote_path local_path	← pull rsync local_path user@host:remote_path	← push requires no special configuration (though remember to set up ssh keys) similar to scp syntax, e.g. remote path is relative to home directory unless starts with /

+Useful flags for rsync:
+-r (recursive) – go down the directory tree copying stuff.
+-c (checksum) – when deciding what files to send, look not only at size and timestamp but if necessary also file contents --delete  – remove files from destination not present at source end.
+(Test with -n first!)
+-v (verbose) – list files that are transferred (or deleted) -n (dry run) – go through the motions but do not actually transfer (or delete) files.
+Useful with -v.
+-a (archive) – copy recursively and try to copy permissions, ownership, etc.

+Copy the data in the acsoe directory to an acsoe2 directory with rsync.
+Use the –v (verbose) option so you can see what is happening.
+Run the command again and note what is copied.
+Add a new file to acsoe directory, modify another file and delete a third.
+Run the command a third time.
+Try rsync to the remote machine used in the scp exercise.

 {% include links.md %}